Stocks crumble as global losses hit $4-trillion

 Europe's main bourses started down as much as 3 per cent, leaving investors with little option but to seek the traditional refuges of gold, the Japanese yen and one of the initial triggers for the selloff – benchmark government bonds.

-Wall Street futures offer a chink of light as they turned higher but commodities suffered too, with oil and metals all tumbling backwards as what had been one of their best starts to a year also soured rapidly.
+Wall Street futures offer a chink of light as they turned higher but then fell and commodities suffered too, with oil and metals all tumbling backwards as what had been one of their best starts to a year also soured rapidly.

 "Playtime is officially over, kids," analysts at Rabobank said.
 "Rising volatility painfully reminds some investors that one-way bets don't exist."